top of page

 What is LTL freight shipping?

-Cost-effective shipping method for smaller freight by sharing truck space with other shippers
+A cost-effective way to ship smaller freight by sharing truck space with other shippers.

 Image LTL.avif